ilariopro/docker-compose-kit/README.md

 # Docker Compose Kit

+> ⚠️ This project is in an early development stage.
+Features and configurations may change.
+Feedback and contributions are welcome!

 A modular **Docker Compose toolkit** for quickly building **dockerized environments**.

 Use this project as a starting point to create, extend, and customize Docker Compose setups for PHP, Node.js, Python, databases, web servers, and common development tools.